-Cenon CAM can drive most CNC-machines supporting a command set based on HPGL or G-Codes.
+Cenon CAM can drive most CNC-machines supporting a command set based on HPGL or G-Codes (NC).
 Additionally some CNC-Controllers with special command sets are supported by Cenon CAM.
-Though, not all CNC-controllers on the market show equal performance.
-We can offer assitance to configure Cenon CAM to get the most out of your choice of machine.
+We can offer assistance to configure Cenon CAM for your choice of machine.